Edge densities of drawings of graphs with one forbidden cell: Drawings without 4 1 -Cells

+In the non-homotopic setting, the following construction settles the order of growth of the edge density of \fourone-free drawings by providing a quadratic lower bound.
+Note that in the conference version of the present paper \cite[Construction 9]{hahn_edge_densities_gd}, we incorrectly claimed that this construction yields a simple drawing.

-\begin{construction} For infinitely many values of $n$, there is a simple $n$-vertex graph on $\frac{n^2}{18} - \calO(n)$ edges admitting a simple \fourone-free drawing. \end{construction} \begin{proof} For each integer $k \geq 2$, we construct a simple $k$-regular graph $G(k)$ on $n = 3 \cdot (3k-1)$ vertices together with a simple \fourone-free drawing; see \cref{fig:no-4_1-cell-component,fig:no-4_1-cell-full-graph} for an illustration.
-The graph $G(k)$ consists of three isomorphic copies of a graph $G'(k)$ on $3k-1$ vertices.
-To describe $G'(k)$ (and its drawing), we start with a set $A$ of $3k-1$ equidistant points on a circle $C_{\rm out}$.
+\begin{construction} For infinitely many values of $n$, there is a simple $n$-vertex graph on $\frac{n^2}{18} - \calO(n)$ edges admitting a non-homotopic \fourone-free drawing. \end{construction} \begin{proof} For each integer $k \geq 2$, we construct a simple $k$-regular graph $G(k)$ on $n = 3 \cdot (3k-1)$ vertices together with a non-homotopic \fourone-free drawing; see \cref{fig:no-4_1-cell-component,fig:no-4_1-cell-full-graph} for an illustration.
+The graph $G(k)$ consists of three copies of a graph $G'(k)$ on $3k-1$ vertices.
+We describe $G'(k)$ in tandem with a temporary \enquote{drawing} that does not yet fulfill our definition of a drawing.
+We start with a set $A$ of $3k-1$ equidistant points on a circle $C_{\rm out}$.
 The points in $A$ will be the vertices of $G'(k)$, which we denote $a_0,\ldots,a_{3k-2}$ in cyclic ordering around $C_{\rm out}$.
 For each $i = 0,\ldots,3k-2$ draw a straight-line edge $e_i$ between $a_i$ and $a_{i+k}$ (throughout this construction all indices are taken modulo $3k-1$).
 Let $b_i$ be the crossing point of $e_i$ and $e_{i+1}$, and $B$ the set of all such $b_i$.